Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 graphURL=https\://graph.windows.net/
 ```

+Replace the top four values with the following:

 - subscription: use the *id* value from `az account show` in the Azure CLI 2.0.
 - client: use the *appId* value from the output taken from a service principal output.
 - key: use the *password* value from the service principal output .
 - tenant: use the *tenant* value from the service principal output.

 Save this file in a secure location on your system where your code can read it.
-Set an environment variable with the full path to the authentication file in your shell, for example:
+Set an environment variable `AZURE_AUTH_LOCATION` with the full path to the authentication file in your shell.

 ```bash
 export AZURE_AUTH_LOCATION=/Users/raisa/azureauth.properties